ianmackenzie/elm-geometry/README.md

 ## What is it?

-OpenSolid consists of a set of Elm packages for working with geometry.
-It is intended to provide a solid foundation for HTML-based applications in areas such as CAD (computer-aided design), CAM (computer-aided manufacturing), and 2D/3D visualization.
+This package attempts to make it easier to write software such as computer-aided design apps, geometric simulations/analyses and games by providing a set of core modules for creating and manipulating objects of a large set of 2D and 3D data

-This package contains modules for creating and working with the core OpenSolid data types:
+types:

   - `Point2d`, `Point3d`